Welcome to Numisology!

 —struck by Maximinus II

-Antioch, 305-306
+Antiochia, 305-306

-obv.- IMP C FL VAL SEVERVS PF AVG; laureate bust right
+obv.- IMP C FL VAL SEVERVS P F AVG; laureate bust right

 rev.- GENIO POPVLI ROMANI; Genius standing left, modius on head, naked but for chlamys over left shoulder, liquors flowing from patera in right hand, cornucopiae in left; epsilon in field, ANT in ex